 To act as a further reminder to operators of the importance of minimizing non-conforming operations, starting in September 2011, LAWA instituted a program whereby each operator conducting one or more non-conforming operations is immediately sent a letter requesting that the operator provide information on each of the easterly departures.
-For each non-conforming operation that the operator conducted, LAWA provides a form that contains the date and time of the operator to complete and return - on a voluntary basis - containing the following information: the engine type/engine configuration, the runway requested, the wind speed and direction at the time of departure, the aircraft on board the aircraft.
+For each non-conforming operation that the operator conducted, LAWA provides a form that contains the date and time of the operation, the operator name and flight number, and the aircraft type.
+The form includes blanks for the operator to complete and return - on a voluntary basis - containing the following information: the engine type/engine configuration, the runway requested, the wind speed and direction at the time of departure, the airport destination, the reason for the east departure, the weight of the aircraft on departure, and the amount of fuel on board the aircraft.
 Appendix D contains a sample letter and form that would be sent to non-conforming operators.